Should Northeast Tenn. mask mandates be reinstated? Health leaders weigh in

-Under Governor Bill Lee’s COVID-19 Executive Order, county mayors have the authority to issue mask mandates.
+Under Gov. Bill Lee’s COVID-19 executive order, county mayors have the authority to issue mask mandates.

 All counties in Northeast Tennessee have let their mandates expire, except Sullivan County.